 The University of Toronto International Health Program (UTIHP) is a student run non-profit organization that acts a forum for deliberation and discussion about global health.
-They needed a redesigned website to act as a centralized platform for their cross campus efforts.
+They needed a redesigned website to become a centralized platform for their cross campus efforts.

 I designed a responsive site that was heavily focused on simplicity and legibility across devices.
 I was able to reinvigorate the existing brand through spacious layout and hierarchy.
 I combined the typefaces Lato and Cabin to give a site a youthful yet dignified tone.
 I moved quickly from static design visuals to front-end design through code in the browser.
 This helped get the work in context sooner and allowed for an agile workflow that enabled me to meet a tight deadline for a site this size.